• Psychological Safety

 Models such as Cynefin (above) and Ralph Stacey’s Matrix (below), show us that we cannot pre-plan our whole way through complex organisational change.
 We can only take intelligent actions, experiment and learn: probe-sense-respond.
 We can plan, of course, but what we need to plan is a series of experiments.

 Additionally, in a large, complex system, it’s often impossible to distinguish the effect of any one particular action or actor on the overall system, because there are too many variables at play.
 This can make it impractical to gauge the impact of a specific intervention.
 So maybe the best thing we can do is to act and try to help, in potentially small ways, and learn from the process of doing so.
+We can make small improvements to the organisational substrate.
 We can’t prove that a single practice transformed the organisation, but we can know that it made a difference to some people.
 This may also just become the thing that pushes the needle far enough for a great transformation to begin.

 Credit: Virpi Oinonen